MarisaNicoleSloan/career-portfolio/saved-centers/README.md

 - **Share Centers:** Share saved lists via links (planned for future iterations).
 - **Local Storage:** Use local storage to persist saved centers across sessions, eliminating the need for login.

+The initial prioritization focused on the "Save" and "View" functionalities to address the most immediate pain points identified in user research – the inability to save and easily access preferred centers.
+The "Share Centers" functionality was planned for a future iteration to allow for validation of the core saving mechanism and gather user feedback before tackling the complexities of sharing.

 ## Implementation

 ### Frontend Development